debitkarma/launcher_launcher/README.md

 Generally, if you were to do this manually, what you want to do is:

 1. Find the executable program you downloaded and want to see in your launcher.
+Make sure it's executable.
+If it's not, you can generally do one of the following:
+    * Right click file > Properties > Permissions > Allow file to run like a program
+    * (in terminal) `chmod +x file`

-2. (Optional but recommended) Move it to the `~/.local/bin/` directory.
+1. (Optional but recommended) Move it to the `~/.local/bin/` directory.
 Why?
 Because it's in your PATH, which is where the command line looks for commands that are programs.
 The particular folder `~/.local/bin/` is where random programs for your user are generally found by convention.
 It's a loose standard, so I usually recommend following it.
 It's not strictly necessary.

-3. (Optional) Find a suitable icon for this program, or a pick a suitable system icon.
+1. (Optional) Find a suitable icon for this program, or a pick a suitable system icon.

-4. Create a launcher file in `~/.local/share/applications/` for your application.
+1. Create a launcher file in `~/.local/share/applications/` for your application.
 Refer the Arch User Wiki link above for specifics, but you want to create a text file that's named `Program_Name.desktop` in this folder.
 This file should have contents that are outlined for your convenience below (or you can just look at the Arch User Wiki link above).

 ## Anatomy of a .desktop File